Which Airport to Fly Into for Romania

 Bucharest Henri Coanda (OTP): the hub

-If you are unsure, this is your airport.
-OTP handled just over 17 million passengers in 2025 (up about 6.6% on the year), which makes it comfortably Romania’s busiest and the one most likely to have a direct flight from wherever you are starting.
+If you’re unsure, this is your airport.
+OTP handled just over 17 million passengers in 2025 (up about 6.6% on the year), which makes it comfortably Romania’s busiest and the one most likely to have a direct flight from wherever you’re starting.
 It sits in Otopeni, 16.5 km north of the city centre, and a new terminal is on the drawing board to lift capacity toward 30 million a year.

-The important practical detail people get wrong: there is no metro to the airport yet.
+The important practical detail people get wrong: there’s no metro to the airport yet.
 The M6 line that will connect OTP to Gara de Nord is under construction, with the full run to Otopeni not expected until around 2028.
-Until then, ignore any advice that tells you to take the metro from the airport, because it does not exist.
+Until then, ignore any advice that tells you to take the metro from the airport, because it doesn’t exist.
 Here is what actually works:

 - Express bus (STB line 100, the old 783).
 It leaves from right outside arrivals and runs across the city through the main squares (Piata Victoriei, Piata Romana, Piata Universitatii, Piata Unirii), each of which sits on the metro.
 The ticket is only about 3 lei, buses go roughly every 15 to 20 minutes and run 24 hours, and the ride takes 40 to 60 minutes depending on traffic.
 Buy the ticket from the machines at arrivals.
 This is the cheapest way in, and if your hotel is near a central square it can be the simplest too.